kyverno/website/content/en/docs/Installation/_index.md

 ### Upgrade Kyverno with YAML manifest

 Apply the new manifest over the existing installation.
+Keep in mind the below example points to the latest code changes, not a release, and may therefore be unstable.

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/kyverno/kyverno/main/config/install.yaml